 Frequent travellers usually have Priority Pass and this lounge accepts it.
 Priority Pass membership is the easiest way to enter.

 Travellers who make fewer trips may buy a single time pass from Lounge Pass.
 The price is about 26 euros per person that is surprisingly affordable.
 Lounge Pass service is loved by many of our website visitors.

-It is always possible to pay your entry at the door.
-However, the price will then be higher.
+It is always possible to pay your entry at the door, but the price will then be 36 euros.
 Some business class passengers may also be invited in by the airline but if you are travelling in the Star Alliance business class, the airline will most probably invite you to Lufthansa's Lounge inside the Terminal A.

 We recommend you to buy an inexpensive lounge entry on Lounge Pass.

 The Entrance Fee

 The entrance fee is 26 euros when bought from Lounge Pass.
 The prices may change so always check the latest price when purchasing.

 The lounge is easy to find but not easy to reach because it is at the corner of a big hall.
 C-Lounge is suitable only for passengers departing from the Terminal C. If you plan to visit the lounge, take the security checkpoint at the right side of the terminal no matter which departure gate your flight is.
 You will then see the lounge right after the security at the same level (ground level).
 Taking the wrong security checkpoint means you have to exercise in the departure hall by walking stairs up and down.

 C-Lounge is comfortable.
 It is clean and nicely decorated.
 There are a great views to the tarmac from every floors.

 During our visits, the lounge has been almost empty and that has made it really peaceful.
 With more customers, we guess that the lounge atmosphere will be different.